Shopping Links

 10,000 years in the future, the world has become a very different place; monsters roam the land freely, and people, although equipped with high tech weapons and cybernetic horses, live a humble life more suited to centuries past.
 This story focuses on a small hamlet plagued by monster attacks and living under the shadow of the rule of Count Magnus Lee, a powerful and very ancient vampire lord.
 When a young girl is bitten by the Count and chosen as his plaything, she seeks out the help of a quiet wandering stranger, D. It so happens that D is one of the world's best vampire hunters, and he takes it upon himself to cut through Magnus Lee's many minions, and put an end to the Count's rule.

-Review
+Quick Review

 The story, which has a bit of a classic epic horror feel to it, is basic but reasonably well done, and I can at least give it credit for being unhurried without getting boring.
-D is the archetypal quiet, aloof hero (Clint Eastwood with a big sword, hunting vampires), and although there isn't much to the rest of the main characters, the evil vampires actually had some personality--I rather liked Magnus Lee's dispassionate elder vampire style in particular.
+D is the archetypal quiet, aloof hero (Clint Eastwood with a big sword, hunting vampires), and although there isn't much to the rest of the main characters, the evil vampires do have some personality--I rather liked Magnus Lee's dispassionate elder vampire style in particular.

-What Vampire Hunter D really has going for it is not its story but its style: a fine example of a classic anime horror movie.
-There is of course an abundance of spraying blood and monster hacking, with the added bonus of some reasonably well done gothic style.
-Being an older movie, the visuals show their age, but is still distinctive in parts.
-The older style also means that the look is rougher, more detailed, and less smooth than most modern movies, and although it's not spectacular it generally maintains its classic horror movie theme quite well.
+What Vampire Hunter D really has going for it is not its story but its style: a fine example of a classic anime horror movie with a nice touch of gothic style.
+Being an older movie, the visuals show their age, but are still distinctive.
+The older style also means that the art is rougher and more detailed, than most modern movies; lacking a large budget, the flip side is less smooth animation, although it isn't so static that it's a liability.
+There is of course also an abundance of spraying blood and monster hacking, which look about as good as you'd hope.

-Perhaps most noteworthy, though, are the character designs by Yoshitaka Amano (famous for his art designs for the Final Fantasy game series, among other things)--although the art didn't quite live up to the potential of his concepts, the characters still have a sharp, refined look to them.
-The animation, though a little static (to be expected in an older movie), is generally good, and there's a fair amount of well done bloody action.
+Perhaps most noteworthy, though, are the character designs by Yoshitaka Amano (famous for his art designs for the Final Fantasy game series, among other things).
+The art doesn't quite live up to the potential of his concepts, but the characters still have a sharp, refined look to them.
+Overall, while the film isn't visually spectacular, it generally maintains its classic horror movie feel quite well.

 Related Recommendations